-- [] to include explanation or translation of title - to separate explanation or source of title from names of more than one composer, and to separate composers for same title not(s) ( Framples of uses above)
+- [] to include explanation or translation of title - to separate explanation or source of title from names of more than one composer, and to separate composers for same title opera (4th) prol + 3a + epil = opera (fourth opera by the composer) in one prologue, three acts and one epilogue incl aria Title (act3sc2) = includes aria Title (in third act, second scene)

-→ see (another title)

-- + and (or comma, or also) (→Examples of uses below) - \ Two uses: 1. before first letter of italicized title: title appears as separate entry in main List of titles; 2. before a name: the Index of names lists more than one title under that name.
+- → see (another title) - + and (or comma, or also) (→Examples of uses below) - Two uses: 1. before first letter of italicized title: title appears as separate entry in main List of titles; 2. before a name: the Index of names lists more than one title under that name.